One of the most searched terms in the consulting industry is ‘management consulting certificates’. We thought we would clear this one up.

 Certificates are useful and this is a downside of consulting.
 In certain countries these are gold dust.
 In the UK, ACAs may not have the same clout they once did, but they remain incredibly useful.

 If you are really desperate for a certificate, you do have some options.
-The main one is the Big 4.
+Starting with the Big 4 consulting firms.
 You can start off in a financial services division and move over to consulting.
 For example, Deloitte’s “Deal Advisory” team is of similar prestige to Strategy and Operations, its management consulting group.
 You could get your CFA in Deal Advisory before moving across.

 FTI is the only pure consulting firm with an interest in certification.
 It is genuinely unique.
 Analysts on their Financial and Economics Consulting programme almost all attain ACA or CFA qualifications.